Alexis Kennedy

 Alexis Kennedy (born 1972) is a British video game writer, designer and entrepreneur.
 His video game work includes Fallen London, Sunless Sea and Cultist Simulator.
+Kennedy founded Failbetter Games in 2009, where he worked as its chief narrative officer and creative lead until 2016.
 He co-founded Weather Factory, an independent game studio in London in 2017.
-Kennedy founded Failbetter Games in 2009, where he worked as its chief narrative officer and creative lead until 2016.

 Career

 Failbetter Games

 In 2009, Kennedy developed the browser game Fallen London.
 He founded the company Failbetter Games in January 2010.
 Failbetter initially developed browser-based interactive fiction, including Fallen London and a platform called Story Nexus for other interactive fiction.
 The company later developed narrative PC and mobile games, starting with Sunless Sea and an iOS port of Fallen London.
 Early in 2016, Kennedy opened Fundbetter, an initiative at Failbetter to fund promising narrative games and interactive fiction projects.
 As of May 2016, Fundbetter had announced five funded projects.

 In June 2016, Kennedy announced that he was leaving the company to do more creative, than managerial, work through freelancing.
 He sold his majority shareholder stake in Failbetter for 60 percent of the company's cash, rather than 60 percent of its value, to help the company operate without issue.